SyedAfrozPasha/Javascript/README.md

   * At global level, global object (window) is equal to 'this'.
   * Execution context is created in two phases: **_Creation Phase_** and **_Execution Phase_**
   * In _Creation Phase_, Global Object, 'this', Outer environment and Hoisting are created.
-  * In _Creation Phase_, Parser runs throught the code and begins to setup translations such as where we have created variables or functions and setup memory space for variables and functions.
+  * In _Creation Phase_, Parser runs through the code and begins to setup translations such as where we have created variables or functions and setup memory space for variables and functions.
 This is called '**_Hoisting_**'.
 * All variables is javascript is initial set to _undefined_ by javascript engine.
 * _undefined_ is a special keyword or value in javascript.
 Its also one of a data type in javascript.
 It is assigned to a variable _which is declared but not defined_ by javascript engine.
 * Defining a variable with _undefined_ is a bad practice and should be avoided.